 One of the most common types of medication that causes serum sickness is antivenom.
 This is given to people who’ve been bitten by a venomous snake.
-In a review of five U.S. studies, the reported range of serum sickness after antivenom treatment is between 5 and 23 percent.
+In a of five U.S. studies, the reported range of serum sickness after antivenom treatment is between 5 and 23 percent.

 Other possible causes of serum sickness include: